johnnovak/johnnovak.site/blog/_posts/2016-05-29-cross-platform-gui-trainwreck-2016-edition.md

 Alright, so OpenGL---and thus NanoVG---is not the way to go because of this whole text rendering fiasco...
-At this point, the progress of my adventures in the wonderful realm of cross-platform graphical user interfaces could have been be visualised pretty much spot on as follows:
+At this point, the progress of my adventures in the wonderful realm of cross-platform graphical user interfaces could be visualised pretty much spot on as follows:

 {% include image.html name="fail.jpg" caption="FAIL" captionAlign="center" width="auto" alt="FAIL" %}